jvd10/Chem-OSCAR/README.md

+# Chem-OSCAR
+This repo adopts the Oscar image captioning model to a image-to-SMILES recognition framework for processing chemical images.
+It takes in processed image features as input and predicted SMILES as output.

 # Oscar: Object-Semantics Aligned Pre-training for Vision-and-Language Tasks    <img src="docs/oscar_logo.png" width="200" align="right">
 # VinVL: Revisiting Visual Representations in Vision-Language Models
 ## Updates